nerdfiles/hypermedia-orientation/index.md

 The Discovery Layer starts at <code>HTTP OPTIONS</code><sup>[rfc2616]</sup>: <i>finding
-systematic tasks</i> (again, even though the hypermedia web is a "cognitive-like" possibility space, we do not necessarily have to only take Fodor's model of
+systematic tasks</i> (again, even though the hypermedia web is a "cognitive-like" possibility space, we do not necessarily have to only take J. Fodor's model of
 cognition: instead of methods, we discover "systematic tasks" for integration into our neat little Risk Traits model, which should cover a range of mental models of identity<sup>[mmi]</sup>):